WISDEM/ORBIT/docs/_docs/phases/design/doc_ArraySystemDesign.rst

 Calculating a Complete String
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using the above calculation with the configured set of cables, the number of
-turbines in a "complete string" is determined by the maximum number of turbines
+The number of turbines that can fit on a string is determined by the user
-on the highest capacity cable type.
+configured cable types of the system.
 Starting from the smallest capacity cable
-available, cable sections (between turbines) are added until that cable's
+available, turbines are added to the string until that cable's maximum power
-maximum is reached.
+capacity is reached.
 This process is repeated for each of the next largest
-capacity cables until all cable types are maxed out.
-The number of cable
+capacity cables until all cable types have reached their maximum capacity.
+The
-sections added to the string in this process represents the maximum number of
+number of cable sections added to the string in this process represents the
-cables that can be added to each string.
+maximum number of cables that can be added to each string.

 .. code-block:: py
    :name: string-computation